ISSN 2521-2303 (Online)

 Editor in Chief:

-Dr. Jamil Ahmad (Director Institute of Peace and Conflict Studies).
+Dr. Imran A. Sajid (Lecturer, Institute of Peace and Conflict Studies)

 Steven F. Messner – Department of Sociology, University at Albany, Suny, New York, US